thinkst/opencanary/README.md

 $ pip install opencanary-<version>.tar.gz
 ```

-If you are looking to get OpenCanary working on OpenBSD, take a look at https://github.com/8com/opencanary.
+If you want to get OpenCanary working on OpenBSD, look at https://github.com/8com/opencanary.

 ## Running OpenCanary

-Please note that for the Portscan service, we have added a `portscan.ignore_localhost` setting which means the Opencanary `portscan` service will ignore (not alert on) portscans originating for the localhost IP (`127.0.0.1`).
+Please note that for the Portscan service, we have added a `portscan.ignore_localhost` setting, which means the Opencanary `portscan` service will ignore (not alert on) port scans originating for the localhost IP (`127.0.0.1`).
 This setting is false by default.

 OpenCanary is started by running: